Your child melts down over things that don’t make sense.

 This isn’t a behavior plan.

-so you can change what happens next.
+It’s a way to see what is happening earlier so you can change what happens next.

 The STACK Model™ is a load-capacity framework developed by licensed psychologist Dr. Mark Bowers to explain how cumulative demands interact with regulatory capacity.